 HOME funds will be used to provide gap-financing assistance for new construction of multi-family rental units for lower income households.
-The first phase of Cypress Place, a 90-unit 100% affordable rental development, has been awarded a gap-financing loan of \$1,600,000 in HOME funds or the construction of the 90 unit development and \$1,500,000 CDBG funds for construction of off-site improvements.
+The first phase of Cypress Place, a 90-unit 100% affordable rental development, has been awarded a gap-financing loan of \$1,600,000 in HOME funds or the construction of the 90-unit development and \$1,500,000 CDBG funds for construction of off-site improvements.
 Cypress Place will include 15 HOME assisted units and is estimated to be completed in 2025.

-The Etting Road Apartments, a 58-unit 100% affordable rental development, has been awarded a gap-financing loan of \$1,854,000 in HOME funds for construction of the 58 unit development.
-All 58 of the units developed in the Etting Road Apartments will be HOME assisted units and are estimated to be completed in 2025.
+The Etting Road (Dolores Huerta Garden) Apartments, a 58-unit 100% affordable rental development, has been awarded a gap-financing loan of \$1,854,000 in HOME funds for construction of the 58-unit development.
+Eleven of the units developed in the Etting Road Apartments will be HOME assisted units and are estimated to be completed in 2025.
 Given that both of these developments are not expected to be completed until 2025 there are no HOME assisted units expected to be completed in FY 2023-2024.
-A total of 73 HOME assisted units are expected to be completed in 2025.
-The City will review new HOME funding applications submitted in FY 23-24 and estimates providing gap-financing for the construction of new housing that will result in at least 5 HOME assisted units.
-CDBG funds will be used to provide seven residential rehabilitation loans to eligible households.
+A total of 26 HOME assisted units are expected to be completed to be completed in 2025.
+The City will review new HOME funding applications submitted in FY 2023-2024 and estimates providing gap-financing for the construction of new housing that will result in at least five (5) HOME assisted units.
+CDBG funds will be used to provide seven residential rehabilitation assistance to eligible households.

-The Ventura County Community Development Corporation (VCCDC) will utilize CDBG grants funds for affordable housing loans for down payment assistance for ten income eligible families in Oxnard.
+Habitat for Humanity of Ventura County will use CDBG funds to provide seven (7) residential rehabilitation assistance to eligible households.
+The Ventura County Community Development Corporation (VCCDC) will continue to utilize previous years CDBG grants funds for affordable housing loans for down payment assistance for income eligible families in Oxnard.
 The City plans to leverage its Down Payment Assistance Program funding other available funding sources.
 The City will continue affordable housing loan programs, funded by the State of CA, such as BEGIN and CAL-HOME.
 HOME development financing assistance will leverage development funds from the State of California, developer equity, private financing, and tax credit financing.